weakish/weakish.github.com/_drafts/ios.md

 ## Backup

 The current released version (1.3.0) of libimobiledevice does not work with iOS 14.
-To backup iOS 14 devices, you need to compile it from the git HEAD.
+To back up iOS 14 devices, you need to compile it from the git HEAD.

 First, remove the installed versions from `apt`: